📋 In This Article

 | Review Recommended | Amber | Minor variances found that are likely explainable.
 Review the details before submitting. |

-| Review Required | Red | Significant unexplained variances found.
+| Do Not Submit | Red | Unexplained variances or mismatches that must be resolved.
 Investigate before submitting. |

 🏷️ Variance Classifications